The structure of the Curriculum Vitae

 - Describe the attachments so that the description tells the reader exactly what kind of document is to be expected.

 - Sometimes certain certificates can be over 5 pages.
-Attached only the relevant pages.
+Attach only the relevant pages.

 - Do not attach transcripts you printed yourself, get them from the university.